jpercent/foneem/README.md

 foneem
 ======

-Server for the foneem project
+Server for the phoneme project